Aimé Cotton: Academic and scientific career

 He was appointed maître de conférences in the science faculty at Toulouse in 1895, and defended his doctoral thesis in 1896 before the science faculty of the University of Paris.
 His thesis was entitled "Research on the absorption and dispersion of light by substances capable of optical rotation".
 In 1900, he was appointed assistant professor as a temporary replacement for Jules Violle.
 In 1904 he was appointed instructor, and in 1910 assistant professor at the science faculty of the University of Paris, assigned to the École normale supérieure, where he remained until 1922.

 During this period his research dealt with the interactions of light and magnetism.
 He worked first with Pierre Weiss on the Zeeman effect, the splitting of spectral lines in the presence of a magnetic field.
 For this work he invented the Cotton balance to measure the magnetic field intensity precisely.
 With Weiss he studied the magnetic splitting of the blue lines of the zinc atom and in 1907 they were able to determine the ratio of the electron's charge to its mass (e/m) with better precision than the method of J.J.
 Thomson.

 Cotton then became interested in the Faraday effect near absorption lines and demonstrated magnetic circular dichroism.
 At the same time, he worked with his former classmate Henri Mouton, a biologist at the Pasteur Institute, on magnetic birefringence in colloïdal solutions of magnetic particles.
-In 1907 the two discovered the Cotton–Mouton effect, an intense magnetic birefringence with optical axis perpendicular to the magnetic field lines.
+In 1907 the two discovered the Cotton-Mouton effect, an intense magnetic birefringence with optical axis perpendicular to the magnetic field lines.

-In 1913 he married Eugénie Feytis, also a physicist.
-They had three children.
+In 1913 he married Eugénie Feytis, also a physicist; they had four children.

 During World War I he and Pierre Weiss developed the Cotton–Weiss system, based on an acoustic method, for locating enemy artillery.